parbo/cpp-starter-kit/README.md

     -DCMAKE_BUILD_TYPE=RelWithDebInfo

-Make sure to surf to your team page before running the above commands...

-Your monkey is waiting for you!

-### How to complete the warmup challenge
+#### What to do
 `main.cpp` contains the boilerplate needed to communicate with the server.
 You should not need to change anything in here unless we have done something wrong.

 We suggest you go straight to `ai.cpp` and start playing around with the code.

-Remember, your mission is to:

-* guide your monkey through the warmup level
-* pick up all the music items
-* get them to the eagerly awaiting Spotify user

-Have fun!
+#### Running
+From inside the build folder:

+    ./monkeymusic <your-team-name> <your-api-key> <game-id>

+Game ids are acquired through each of the different game pages.
+Log in to Monkey Music through your browser to get started!

+Make sure to surf to your team page before running the above commands...

+Your monkey is waiting for you!

 ### Bugs